DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 Canadian venture capital fundraising up 81% YoY, with 26 funds raising $2.2 billion in 2016 (a 13-year high, via [PEHub][PEHub]).

-Despite this, according to [Thompson Reuters][TR], 2016 was boom year for total dollars investing in Canadian startups, with total investments reaching a 14-year.
-However, the number of VC rounds was down 3% YoY, and the number of companies financed fell by 7%.
+Despite this, according to [Thompson Reuters][TR] the number of VC rounds was down 3% YoY, and the number of companies financed fell by 7%.

 ## Canadian Fund Performance: WOMP WOMP